Dublin's Q102: Original Q102 (1985-1988)

 Exactly five months right after Radio Nova closed in March 1986, Q102's programming was disrupted in July 1986 by a mysterious ‘phantom’ who managed to break into the VHF link to the AM transmitter and disrupt normal programming on 819 kHz.
 Reports from Anoraks UK say that the station received anonymous calls from Dublin, saying that the ‘ghost’ of Radio Nova was to return and later that day, the 'phantom' began whispering on the microphone, created a few sound effects, and stunting with music clips and Radio Nova's jingles produced by JAM Creative Productions on Q102's AM frequency.
 Engineers later discovered a person of interest on a bicycle with a rucksack and a homemade dipole near the Q's transmitter site, but the hijacker escaped quick before capture.
 During the end of its hijack, the AM frequency played an edited version of a jingle cut from Capital Radio London as the hijacker's next target, it never happened.
 The Q's AM frequency immediately returned to normal programming afterward.

 In March 1988, Q102 bought the equipment of its rival Energy 103 after its sudden closure and took over all its frequencies, giving it the prominence on the AM and FM bands, and Q102 was rebranded as "Super Q102" three months later in June 1988.
 Since its rebrand and frequency upgrade, Super Q102 was also heard on both 738kHz and 819kHz medium wave, as well as several FM frequencies serving various parts of the city.
 As "Super Q102", its CHR format focused more on American titles than its 50/50.
 However, the Q still faced competition over Sunshine 101 which both stations were Top 5 in the Dublin ratings.
-Unfortunately because of Ireland's newly established legislation coming into play, many radio stations, alongside the original Q102 (or Super Q102), ceased operations on December 30, 1988.
+Unfortunately because of Ireland's newly established legislation coming into play, many radio stations, alongside the original Q102 (or Super Q102), ceased operations on 30 December 1988.

 Relaunch

 The station's relaunch in May 2000 was orchestrated by former Big Brother UK contestant Ray Shah, who took over the station until it was relaunched.
 The take over involved a defacement of Lite 102.2's website and the constant playing of "Mah Nà Mah Nà" during the transition period.
 The station's Radio Data System PS name was changed to MUPPET during this time, before settling on Q102 afterwards.
 The first song played on the new Dublin's Q102 was "Night Fever" by The Bee Gees followed by "What About Me" by Shannon Noll.

 In February 2025, Kathryn Thomas joined Q102 to present the breakfast show, with the station getting a new logo and visual identity.

+Following the launch of FáilteDAB in 2025, Q102 began broadcasting on DAB+ throughout Dublin and the wider Leinster area.